 This Work ("WFDF Rules of Wheelchair Ultimate 2021").
 The Licensor and Original Author of the Work is the World Flying Disc Federation, a non-profit corporation registered in the state of Colorado, USA.
-This is a human-readable summary of the Legal Code (the full license can be found in Appendix)

 You are free to:

 - copy, distribute, display and perform the work

 - make derivative works

 - make commercial use of the work